pow-auth/assent/README.md

 ## Getting started

-A strategy consists of two phases request and callback.
+A strategy consists of two phases; request and callback.
 In the request phase the user would normally be redirected to the provider for authentication.
-After authentication the provider will be return the user to the callback phase to authorize access.
+After authentication, the provider will be redirect the user back to the callback phase.

 ### Single provider example